 Don't berate yourself for being scared of doing it wrong, facing them in their grief, not knowing what to say.
 All this is very common.

 Similarly, be mindful that what you say to or do for them is for them, not for you.
 What comforts you may not be what they need.

 If possible, don't avoid them because it discomforts you.
-That's your stuff, and there is a time to put your stuff away to help others who really need you.
+That's your stuff, and this is a time to put it away to help others who really need you.

 In short: let them know you love them and are there.

 Oh heart, if one should say to you that the soul perishes like the body, answer that the flower withers, but the seed remains. --Kahlil Gibran

 A dying man needs to die, as a sleepy man needs to sleep, and there comes a time when it is wrong, as well as useless, to resist. --Stewart Alsop